dusk-rs/dusk-social/README.md

-# RedRune Social Server
+# RedRune Social Code

 ### Overview

-The social server, which is responsible for managing inter-social aspects of the game, is handled in this project.
+The social core provides functionality for the social server as well as an interface for implementing interactions on the social-client side.